Dr Jonathan Pearson-Stuttard

 I was Editor-in-Chief of the Chief Medical Officer's 2018 Report 'Health 204 – Better Health Within Reach’, which recommended the development of a composite Health Index.
 This Index was published by the Office for National Statistics in 2020, and I remain closely involved.
 I co-authored the book, ‘Whose health is it, anyway?’ with Dame Sally Davies, which repositions health as the greatest untapped opportunity for prosperity, happiness and fairness in the 21st century.
 Through my work chairing Northumbria’s Health Inequalities Programme Board, I put this approach into action.

 I trained at the University of Oxford, and have been awarded multiple competitive clinical-academic research positions from the NIHR and the Wellcome Trust at Imperial College London.
-My research has two main streams spanning non-communicable disease epidemiology:
+My research has three main streams spanning non-communicable disease epidemiology:

 - First, using big data and simulation modelling of health, economic and inequality outcomes to inform public health policy.